 - State or local government agencies, including educational institutions, and branches of the federal government serving Missouri

 - Program Related Investments, which consist primarily of low-interest rate loans to seed formation or growth of an organization or program which demonstrates mission and values alignment with MFH.
-Nonprofit organizations, corporations as well as coalitions and collaboratives are eligible to apply for consideration.
+Nonprofit organizations and for-profit organizations are eligible.

 What We Fund